OverflowCat/astro-collection-underscore-bug-mre/src/content/blog/_folder/_this-should-be-excluded-as-well.md

 ---
-title: 'This is excluded'
+title: 'This should be excluded as well'
 description: 'Lorem ipsum dolor sit amet'
 pubDate: 'Jul 08 2022'
 heroImage: '/placeholder-hero.jpg'
 ---

-This is an excluded file
+This fails to render if not excluded!